 Several weeks later, the spring weather allowed construction to continue.
 The contractors were trying to make up for lost time and got a little sloppy, leaving their tools on the sidewalk.
 On John’s property, a pedestrian tripped over a hammer.
 In this case, John’s OCP policy coverage was triggered because the accident was a result of construction activities.
 Thankfully, the rest of construction finished with no further incidents.

 - At John’s building, there was a major leak in the roof from a construction defect.
-The leak caused damage in several condo units, amounting to more than thousands of dollars in repairs.
-John’s OCP did not include coverage for completed operations — so no coverage was triggered.
+The leak caused damage in several condo units, amounting to several thousands of dollars in repairs.
+John’s OCP did not include coverage for completed operations—so no coverage was triggered.

 What did John and Jim learn?

-- An owner needs to make sure there is the right amount and types of insurance coverage in place for their premises to cover perils not directly related to construction.
+- An owner needs to make sure the right amount and types of insurance coverage are in place for their premises to cover perils not directly related to construction.

-- An owner needs to ensure they have insurance coverage for construction defects that are discovered after construction is complete.
+- An owner needs to make sure to have insurance coverage for construction defects that are discovered after construction is complete.

-- An owner has exposure to construction defect incidents for several years after completion, so they should consider coverage for completed operations up to their state’s statute of repose.
+- Because an owner has exposure to construction defect incidents for several years after completion, the owner should consider coverage for completed operations up to their state’s statute of repose.